matthewcosgrove/subsonic-deployment/README.md

 ## Prerequisites

 You should know how to set up env vars, and ensure all the env vars mentioned in capitals below have been exported.
+See the main list at the top of [create-env.sh](envs/aws_default_vpc/create-env.sh)

 ### Subsonic Domain